Geeksltd/Zebble.Billing/README.md

 `Catalog`: This is the sample as the `Catalog.json` file we've talked about it earlier.

-`DbContext`: The connection string used in both `Zebble.Billing.Server.EntityFramework` and `Zebble.Billing.Server.Voucher.EntityFramework` packages.
+`EntityFramework`: The connection string used in both `Zebble.Billing.Server.EntityFramework` and `Zebble.Billing.Server.Voucher.EntityFramework` packages.

+`DynamoDb`: The AWS credentials used in both `Zebble.Billing.Server.DynamoDb` and `Zebble.Billing.Server.Voucher.DynamoDb` packages.

 `AppStore:PackageName`: Your iOS app package name.